The Bourtons – All Saints Church

 All Saints is one of the churches in the Shires Edge Benefice, with St James the Great in Claydon, St Mary the Virgin in Cropredy, All Saints in Mollington and St Mary Magdalene, Wardington.
 The vicar is the Reverend Hilary Campbell.
 You can see the pattern of services throughout the benefice for each month here.

-Everyone is welcome to join us at the services or at our monthly Cafe Church at All Saints which is held once a month on a Saturday morning from May through to October.
+Everyone is welcome to join us at the services or at our Cafe Church at All Saints.
+Historically they have been held on the first Saturday of the month but this year they will be held to coincide with local events.
+Details will be published on the services page each month.
 Cafe Church is an ideal opportunity for people to get together and enjoy refreshments and good company.
 You will receive a warm welcome.

-There is also a Bible study group which meets regularly, contact John Langridge on 750227 for more information.
+There is also a Bible study group which meets regularly, details of which are shown on the church services page.

 All Saints now has a small servery and cloakroom facilities so can be used for social gatherings and events.
 If you are interested in finding out more, please contact George Ennis on 750522.